meltano/meltano/docs/src/docs/command-line-interface.md

 This command is only relevant for production-grade setup.
 :::

-Generate secure secrets in the `ui.cfg` so that the application is secure.
+Generate secrets for the `ui.secret_key` and `ui.password_salt` settings and store them and the provided `server_name` in a `.env` in your project directory so that the application is secure.

+These settings can also be set or overridden in [the environment](./environment-variables.html#production-configuration).

 ::: warning
 Regenerating secrets will cause the following: